 If you’ve made a few, you could create a little display like the one above, using egg fairy lights to use as an Easter tableaux.

-Accessories and treats for your Easter baskets
+Where to buy accessories and treats for your Easter baskets